davideberly/GeometricToolsLibrary/README.md

 will occur once I get the unit tests and visual tests in place for GTL on Microsoft Windows 11.

-The unit tests use exact comparison to floating-point numbers.
+Some of the unit tests use exact comparison to floating-point numbers.
 These can potentially fail on different platforms because of small rounding errors.
 Once all the unit tests are in place, I will modify the unit tests to use epsilon values to account for the small rounding errors.
 For now, it is convenient to me simply to run the exact-comparison tests to speed up the